 When we talk of traffic sources, it refers to channels or platforms through which potential or ideal customers, consumers, or visitors come to your website or landing page/capture page.

 That said, in the context of affiliate marketing, traffic sources are channels or platforms that affiliate marketers use to drive traffic to their affiliate websites or products.

 Type of traffic sources?
 There are several types of traffic sources, below I share with you some of them.

 - Organic Traffic: Organic traffic refers to types of traffic that come from search engines or other online platforms.
 This type of traffic is generated through the use of SEO techniques or strategies.

-- Paid Traffic: Paid Traffic are types of traffic that come from paid advertising platforms, including, Google Ads, Facebook Ads, YouTube Ads, etc.
+- Paid Traffic: Paid Traffic is a type of traffic that comes from paid advertising platforms, including, Google Ads, Facebook Ads, YouTube Ads, etc.

 - Direct Traffic: Direct traffic simply means, visitors who visit your website by typing in your website URL directly into their browser.